7 Best Hotels In Trondheim Norway Budget To Lavish Luxury (2026)

 Venerable & Charming Trondheim

-Also, Trondheim is the end point of a long pilgrim march; there are, in fact, nine pilgrim paths that lead to Trondheim as their spiritual destination, called the St Olavsleden, or St Olavs Paths.
+Also, Trondheim is the endpoint of a long pilgrimage march; there are, in fact, nine pilgrimage paths that lead to Trondheim as their spiritual destination, called the St Olavsleden, or St Olavs Paths.

 On the less spiritual side, there are plenty of fun things to do here in summer and winter, and perhaps the most spectacular adventures can be found in the coldest months of the year, as Trondheim is close to the Arctic Circle.